Document on Human Fraternity: History

 In February 2019, the Muslim Council of Elders hosted the Human Fraternity Meeting in the UAE with hopes of enhancing co-existence of humans globally.
 Pope Francis traveled to the United Arab Emirates from 3–5 February 2019 and met with Islamic leaders.
 On 4 February 2019, at the Founder's Memorial in Abu Dhabi, the Document on Human Fraternity for World Peace and Living Together was co-signed by Pope Francis and the Grand Imam of Al-Azhar, Ahmad al-Tayyeb.

-Basic concept
+Details

 The Document is concerned with how different faiths can live peaceably in the same world and areas.
 In the declaration: